Edinburgh: 19th and 20th centuries

 Despite an enduring myth to the contrary, Edinburgh became an industrial centre with its traditional industries of printing, brewing and distilling continuing to grow in the 19th century and joined by new industries such as rubber works, engineering works and others.
-By 1821, Edinburgh had been overtaken by Glasgow as Scotland's largest city.
+By 1821 Edinburgh had been overtaken by Glasgow as Scotland's largest city.
 The city centre between Princes Street and George Street became a major commercial and shopping district, a development partly stimulated by the arrival of railways in the 1840s.
 The Old Town became an increasingly dilapidated, overcrowded slum with high mortality rates.
 Improvements carried out under Lord Provost William Chambers in the 1860s began the transformation of the area into the predominantly Victorian Old Town seen today.
 More improvements followed in the early 20th century as a result of the work of Patrick Geddes, but relative economic stagnation during the two world wars and beyond saw the Old Town deteriorate further before major slum clearance in the 1960s and 1970s began to reverse the process.
-University building developments which transformed the George Square and Potterrow areas proved highly controversial.
+New construction, such as of Argyle House near the castle and the University building developments, which transformed the George Square and Potterrow areas, proved highly controversial.

 Since the 1990s a new "financial district", including the Edinburgh International Conference Centre, has grown mainly on demolished railway property to the west of the castle, stretching into Fountainbridge, a run-down 19th-century industrial suburb which has undergone radical change since the 1980s with the demise of industrial and brewery premises.
 This ongoing development has enabled Edinburgh to maintain its place as the United Kingdom's second largest financial and administrative centre after London.
 Financial services now account for a third of all commercial office space in the city.
 The development of Edinburgh Park, a new business and technology park covering 38 acres, 4 mi west of the city centre, has also contributed to the District Council's strategy for the city's major economic regeneration.

-In 1998, the Scotland Act, which came into force the following year, established a devolved Scottish Parliament and Scottish Executive (renamed the Scottish Government since September 2007).
-Both based in Edinburgh, they are responsible for governing Scotland while reserved matters such as defence, foreign affairs and some elements of income tax remain the responsibility of the Parliament of the United Kingdom in London.
+In 1998 the Scotland Act, which came into force the following year, established a devolved Scottish Parliament and Scottish Executive (renamed the Scottish Government since September 2007).
+Both based in Edinburgh, they are responsible for governing Scotland while reserved matters such as defence, foreign affairs, and some elements of income tax remain the responsibility of the Parliament of the United Kingdom in London.

 21st century

-In 2022, Edinburgh was affected by the 2022 Scotland bin strikes.
-In 2023, Edinburgh became the first capital city in Europe to sign the global Plant Based Treaty, which was introduced at COP26 in 2021 in Glasgow.
-Green Party councillor Steve Burgess introduced the treaty.
-The Scottish Countryside Alliance and other farming groups called the treaty "anti-farming."
+In 2022 Edinburgh was affected by the 2022 Scotland bin strikes.
+In 2023 Edinburgh became the first capital city in Europe to sign the global Plant Based Treaty, which was introduced at COP26 in 2021 in Glasgow.
+The Scottish Greens councillor Steve Burgess introduced the treaty.
+The Scottish Countryside Alliance and other farming groups called the treaty "anti-farming".